 - Improve sleep

-So, is melatonin safe during pregnancy?
+Thus, is melatonin safe during pregnancy?
 There’s a lack of research to give you a firm answer.
 So, if there’s a way to avoid it, always choose to do so.

 What are the Benefits of Melatonin?

-You already understand that melatonin & pregnancy may not be the best combination.
+You already know that melatonin & pregnancy may not be the best combination.
 And even if there are some theories that melatonin while pregnant can improve some of the indicators, no one is yet certain if the long-term usage cannot do any harm.

 So, even if it’s unclear if melatonin & pregnancy can be compatible, there are beneficial sides to this drug (of course, in this case, I’m not referring to the pregnant women).
+So, what are they?

-Research has proven that melatonin can help to fight the seasonal affective disorder (SAD), which is more often called seasonal depression.
+Research has proven that melatonin can help to fight seasonal affective disorder (SAD), which is more often called seasonal depression.
 Many people (about 10%) have experienced this condition, maybe you’re one of them?

 Melatonin can be used by men who want to be strong.
-This medication might increase the levels of human growth hormone (HGH) in men’s body, which means, it can benefit in the increase of both muscle and body mass.
+This medication might increase the levels of human growth hormone (HGH) in men’s bodies, which means, it can benefit in the increase of both muscle and body mass.

 The last advantage of using melatonin is the help with Gastroesophageal reflux disease (GERD), which is a digestive disorder that is caused when stomach acid flows back into the tube connecting your mouth and esophagus.
 The melatonin can obstruct the secretion of stomach acids and allow it to enter the esophagus.